Postgraduate research opportunities Sideband Suppression on High Power Microwave Antenna

 Project Details

-The project will contribute to a major Ministry of Defence (MoD) research programme intended to develop generation after next technologies for applications in defence and security, and this project will be co-funded by Teledyne e2v.
+The project will contribute to a major research initiative intended to develop generation after next technologies in applied electromagnetics.
+This project will be co-funded by Teledyne e2v.

 The project will be concerned with the management of antenna sidelobes for applications in high power microwave systems.
 High power microwave transmitters increasingly are required to operate in complex environments where other nearby electronics, typically operating at much lower power levels, may be subject to undesirable interference.
 All antenna will form sidelobes, undesired secondary beams typically at rather lower power than the primary beam, but potentially still of moderate absolute power.
 Since these beams may make quite large angles to the intended primary beam, there is risk of problematic exposure to relatively nearby components.
 The project will explore schemes to mitigate these secondary signals.